boa-dev/temporal/CONTRIBUTING.md

 ## Contributor Information

-`Temporal` is a new date/time API that is being developed and proposed for the `ECMAScript` specification.
-This library aims to be a `Rust` implementation of that specification.
+The Temporal proposal is a new date/time API that is being developed and proposed for the ECMAScript specification.
+This library aims to be a Rust implementation of that specification.

 Due to the current experimental nature of the material and this library,